FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 -- The Silicon Valley Chronicle Team
 ```

+Here's a list of email templates after you've added them.
+Your Ids will be different.

+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-email-templates.png" alt="Create 4 new email templates for each event in the subscription lifecycle. " class="img-fluid" figure=false %}

 ### Creating the User Action

 You can now create a [User Action definition](https://fusionauth.io/docs/v1/tech/apis/user-actions) with the email template Ids and `POST` to the `/api/user-action` route.
 Setting the `temporal` attribute to `true` allows us to set an `expiry` time when you execute the action on a user.
 This means that the action will automatically be removed from the user after the time set in `expiry`.

 You can also set `sendEndEvent` to `true` so that you can be notified via webhook when the access period has expired.

 ```sh
 curl --location --request POST '<YOUR_FUSIONAUTH_BASE_URL>/api/user-action' \